BPP (complexity): Derandomization

 The existence of certain strong pseudorandom number generators is conjectured by most experts of the field.
-This conjecture implies that randomness does not give additional computational power to polynomial time computation, that is, P = RP = BPP.
-Note that ordinary generators are not sufficient to show this result; any probabilistic algorithm implemented using a typical random number generator will always produce incorrect results on certain inputs irrespective of the seed (though these inputs might be rare).
+Such generators could replace true random numbers in any polynomial-time randomized algorithm, producing indistinguishable results.
+The conjecture that these generators exist implies that randomness does not give additional computational power to polynomial time computation, that is, P = RP = BPP.
+More strongly, the assumption that P = BPP is in some sense equivalent to the existence of strong pseudorandom number generators.